nordnet/sass-variable-loader/README.md

 | cwd       | Webpack's context when used as loader | Current working directory from which @import paths are calculated.
 Typically not needed when used as loader      |
 | indented  | false                                 | Whether the loaded sass is in indented syntax or not.
 When used as loader is auto-calculated from file extension |

-## Why fork

-It's a complete rewrite of the original `sass-variable-loader`.
-That had many bugs and seemed not to be actively maintained.
-But thanks for the directions anyway!

 ## License

 MIT (http://www.opensource.org/licenses/mit-license.php)